JanCBrammer/biopeaks/paper/paper.md

 ![figure1](fig_heartperiod.svg)

-*Figure 1*: Extraction of heart period based on R-peaks in an ECG.
+*Figure 1*: Extraction of heart period (panel b) based on R-peaks in an ECG (panel a).
 Note that this is conceptually identical to the extraction of heart period based on systolic peaks in PPG.

 ![figure2](fig_breathingperiod.svg)

-*Figure 2*: Extraction of breathing period based on inhalation peaks in a breathing signal.
+*Figure 2*: Extraction of breathing period (panel b) based on inhalation peaks in a breathing signal (panel a).

 ![figure3](fig_breathingamplitude.svg)

-*Figure 3*: Extraction of inhalation amplitude based on breathing extrema in a breathing signal.
+*Figure 3*: Extraction of inhalation amplitude (panel b) based on breathing extrema in a breathing signal (panel a).

 In summary, `biopeaks` is designed to make biosignal inspection, extrema detection and editing, as well as feature extraction as fast and intuitive as possible.
 It is a pure Python implementation using the cross-platform